manGoweb/MangoPress/README.md

 Applications deployed to production servers cannot install, update, or remove plugins at all.
 All changes must be tested, versioned and properly deployed instead.

+## Troubleshooting
+### Nette generates links that lead to the 404 page
+Go to the Wordpress admin panel, then click Settings and go to the permailnks secion.
+From there just submit the form.
+That might resolve the issue.

 ## Copyright